PTSD: National Center for PTSD

 - Disrupt your daily life

 "Getting better" means different things for different people.
-There are many different treatment options for PTSD.
+There are treatment options for PTSD.
 For many people, these treatments can get rid of symptoms altogether.
 Others find they have fewer symptoms or feel that their symptoms are less intense.
-Your symptoms don't have to interfere with your everyday activities, work, and relationships.
+Your symptoms don't have to interfere with your everyday activities and relationships.

 What Treatments Are Available?